LegendsModding/minecraft-legends-docs/BSharpReferenceSheet.md

 declare type RuleInitializedCallback = (ruleValue: VariantData) => void

 /**
- * Similiar to Bootstrap.
+ * Similar to Bootstrap.
 The name of the snippet should match the game mode this is being reacted to.
  * No listener required.
 All rule initialized snippets will fire at the beginning of a new game.
  */
 declare function SNIPPET_InheritsFromGameMode(snippetName: string, callback: RuleInitializedCallback): void